GustavoFri/GustavoFri.github.io/_pages/cv.md

 Education
 ======
+* Master of Philosophy in Computer and Information Engineering, The Chinese University of Hong Kong (CUHK), Shenzhen, 2021-2023
+* Master of Science in Computer Science, University of Southern California (USC), 2022-2021 (quit)
-* Bachelor of Advanced Computing (Honours), Australian National University, 2018-2020
+* Bachelor of Advanced Computing (Honours), Australian National University (ANU), 2018-2020
-* Bachelor of Engineering majoring in Software Engineering, Northwestern Polytechnical University, 2016-2018
+* Bachelor of Engineering majoring in Software Engineering, Northwestern Polytechnical University (NPU), 2016-2018

 <br>

 Internship experience
 ======
+* 2022.06-2022.09: Hulu, Beijing, China
+  > SDE Intern, Search team
+  * Participated in the daily development and maintenance of the search platform.
+Hulu search team is responsible for all search services of Disney Streaming including Hulu, Disney+ and Star+
+  * Developed Hulu human resources platform based on Flask + VUE.JS + MySQL + Redis + Elastic Search (full stack), which deepens my understanding of software architecture, database and search algorithms
+  * Designed Role-Based Access Control (RBAC) model for the whole system.
+Designed database structure
+* 2021.06-2021.08: Meituan, Beijing, China
+  > Front-End Web Developer Intern, Meituan platform
+  * Applied React and TypeScript to build and maintain the performance-monitor system.
+Performed the mobile end adaptation
+  * Used modules including Ant Design and BizChart to package diagrams to present analysis data
 * 2018.12-2019.02: Tenoke Medical Imaging, Nanjing, China
   > Intern in Development Department, C++ programmer
   * Used C++ and QT to develop medical imaging software for finding plaques in blood vessel.